 Red Rocks Amphitheatre, an amazing music venue in the foothills west of Denver.

 Colorado’s Western Slope

 A general way of referring to Northwest and Southwest Colorado.

 The Western Slope is a much more remote experience.
-Grand Junction is the largest city in the area and is often referred to as a city with a small town feel.
+Grand Junction is the largest city in the area and is often referred to as a city with a small-town feel.
 This high plains region is rich in agriculture, canyonlands, and warmer weather.
-Offering up a distinctively unique variety of attractions.
+Offering up a distinctively unique variety of Colorado destinations.

 Features of this area are the national parks such as Dinosaur National Park, the remote Brown’s Park, and the wild horses of the Sand Wash Basin.
 This area is popular with outdoor enthusiasts offering a variety of camping, RV parks, off-road vehicles, horseback riding, rafting, cycling and exploring in general.
 While the mountains are melting down, northwest Colorado is in full bloom.